-A good camera can make for an indispensable travel companion, allowing you to capture your adventures to share with friends and loved ones, but it can be hard to pick the right camera for your needs when there are so many options to choose from.
-Picking the right travel camera depends on several factors, including its portability, autofocus performance, battery life, and type of camera.
+A good camera can be an indispensable travel companion, allowing you to capture all of your adventures abroad to share with friends and family, but it can be hard to pick the right camera for your needs when there are so many options to choose from.
+For many, the best option for traveling will be the camera you've already got in your pocket—your smartphone.
+However, if you're looking to step up your photography game, there are a ton of suitable options to choose from.
+Just be sure to consider your budget and ergonomic preferences, along with things like portability, battery life, and build quality.

-Our recommendations above are what we think are currently the best travel cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best cameras for most people to buy for travel photography, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you'd like to choose for yourself, here's the list of all of our camera reviews, ranked by their suitability for travel photography.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.